nrkno/core-icons/lib/readme.md

 ## Installation

 [Use the Figma components](https://www.figma.com/file/KXGJ6Qcdf8JAyRCoKV55If/NRK-Core-Icons) for sketching.
-Download links for archives with SVGs (e.g. for Android) and PDFs (e.g. for iOS) are available in the left column.
+Download links for archives with SVG and PDF file-types are available in the left column.

 ### Using NPM